interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 Because routing ILP packet means transferring value to the next node (or the terminal receiver: payee), a node needs an actual method to reconcile the owed payments and/or the due.
 Roughly classifying it, possible options are the below.

 - Online method
   - In most cases, the transfer is done on a ledger that is connected online through an account on it.
 Because some ledgers have difficulty in processing massive transactions, using payment channel is a realistic measure.
+Passing value from an account of a node that owes the value to an account of a node that has the due, means the reconciliation.
 - Offline method
   - Although this is just a hypothetical option, it is not neccesarily required to transfer value online.
 A node can reconcile offline.